shriphani/blog/_src/Books.md

-These are the books and papers (some unrelated to my research) I've recently read and found interesting:
+These are the books, papers, video lectures (some unrelated to my research) I've recently read and found interesting:

 * 2013
     * December